Gangadharkuratti/my_python-course/README.md

   - program to find the cube of the number
   - program to find the a average of the numbers
   - program to covert celsius to fahrenheit

+## completed (Day_10)
+  - practice set 10 ✅

+## programs
+  - program to find whether the entered number is positive negative or zero
+  - program to find the largest of two numbers
+  - program to find the largest of three numbers
+  - program to swap two numbers
+  - program to swap two numbers using third variable